Sclerotherapy for Leg Vein Reduction

 Before and After Treatment

-As with all the treatments we offer at Adonia Medical, we always ensure that our patients’ comfort is our number one priority.
+As with all the treatments we offer at Adonia Medical in London, we always ensure that our patients’ comfort is our number one priority.
 Any special requirements you might have for your treatment will always be taken into account so we can provide you with the best experience possible.

 Leg vein reduction FAQ